01/09/2019 / Wedding Tips

 Limited open bar: This bar provides wine and beer (and perhaps a single type of hard alcohol), as well as non-alcoholic beverages.
 Again, the wedding hosts incur the charges for this style of bar but since there isn’t a ton of hard alcohol (which is more expensive).
 And it will be cheaper than a full open bar.

 Open bar just during dancing party: If you’re on a tighter budget, a limited bar may be a worthwhile option.
 Drinks are avaiable just during the dancing party right after dessert is served.

-There are also options in terms of how you pay for your wedding bar—either per drink or a flat fee.
+You can also find different options in terms of how you pay for your wedding bar.
+Either per drink or a flat fee.
 If you think your guests will be imbibing a lot of alcohol during your wedding, the flat fee is likely the best option.
 But on the other hand, if your guests aren’t big drinkers, a per drink fee might be a safer bet.